AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_2/Unit4.md.txt

   - Write a program that will remove every other letter within a string.
   - Write a second program that will remove vowels from a String.
   - Write a third program that will replace every instance of d,b,p and q with a random d,b, p or q.

+Submit your replit file to Canvas.

+## Nested Iteration

+**Goals**
+  - Represent nested iterative processes.
+  - Determine code that would be used to complete code segments.

+## Informal Code Analysis

+**Goal**
+  - Determine the number of times a code segment will execute.

+### Hand-Tracing